9. Penalties and deductions for forms:

 3 – Flexible and Double Weapons: All Flexible Weapons and Double Weapons fall into the Other Weapons Category unless we feature a division for these Weapons.

-Long Weapons Category for Novices and Beginners includes all weapons that extend above the Competitor’s shoulders (Spear, Staff, etc).
+Long Weapons Category for Beginner and Intermediate includes all weapons that extend above the Competitor’s shoulders (Spear, Staff, etc).

-Short Weapons Category for Novice, Beginner, and Intermediate includes Saber, Sword, Double Daggers, Short Stick, Fan, and Nunchaku.
+Short Weapons for Beginners and Intermediates include Saber, Sword, Double Daggers, Short Stick, and Fan.
+Nunchuks are not permitted in any category.

-Weapons that are not allowed in the Novice category are the following: Quandao, Double Sabers, Double Hooks, Double Swords, Chain Whip, 3-Sectional Staff, Rope Dart and other exotic weapons not listed above.
-If a competitor is skillful enough to compete with any of these weapons, then they cannot be considered a Novice.
+Weapons that are not allowed for Beginners are Quandao, Double Sabers, Double Hooks, Double Swords, Chain Whip, 3-Sectional Staff, Rope Dart and other exotic weapons.
+If a competitor is skillful enough to compete with any of these weapons, then they cannot be considered a Beginner.